jasnoor16/ml_project/docs/README.md

 git commit -m "Initialized DVC and tracked data"

 Step 2: Setup Google Drive as Remote and Push
+Google Drive Credential Setup (For DVC):
+To enable DVC to sync data with Google Drive, we used a service account credential file called gdrive-creds.json.

+- This file authorizes secure access to the shared Google Drive folder used as a remote.

+- It contains sensitive private keys, so we do not push it to GitHub.

+- The file is included in .gitignore to protect our secrets and follow best security practices.

+- If someone wants to run this project with DVC, they need to create their own gdrive-creds.json from a Google Cloud service account and place it in the root directory.

+dvc remote modify gdrive_remote gdrive_use_service_account true
+dvc remote modify gdrive_remote gdrive_service_account_json_file_path gdrive-creds.json
 dvc remote add -d gdrive_remote gdrive://your_drive_id_here
 dvc push